kensiprell/ktorio.github.io/quickstart/guides/api.md

 ```

-With all this, we can already create a route for logging or registering users:
+Now we have enough functionality to create a route for logging or registering users:

 ```kotlin
 routing {